web-eid/web-eid-system-architecture-doc/README.md

   - for digital signing, use the *digidoc4j* Java library according to instructions [here](https://github.com/open-eid/digidoc4j/wiki/Examples-of-using-it),
 - in the back end of a .NET web application,
   - for authentication, use the *web-eid-authtoken-validation-dotnet* .NET library according to instructions [here](https://github.com/web-eid/web-eid-authtoken-validation-dotnet#quickstart),
-  - for digital signing, use the C# bindings of the `libdigidocpp` library according to instructions [here](https://github.com/web-eid/web-eid-asp-dotnet-example/wiki/How-to-implement-digital-signing-in-a-.NET-web-application-back-end).
+  - for digital signing, use the C# bindings of the `libdigidocpp` library according to instructions [here](https://github.com/web-eid/web-eid-authtoken-validation-dotnet/wiki/How-to-implement-digital-signing-in-a-.NET-web-application-back-end).
+- in the back end of a PHP web application,
+  - for authentication, use the *web-eid-authtoken-validation-php* PHP library according to instructions [here](https://github.com/web-eid/web-eid-authtoken-validation-php#quickstart),

-The full source code and overview of an example Spring Boot web application that uses Web eID for authentication and digital signing is available [here](https://github.com/web-eid/web-eid-spring-boot-example).
-The .NET/C# version of the same example is available [here](https://github.com/web-eid/web-eid-asp-dotnet-example).
+The full source code and overview of an example Spring Boot web application that uses Web eID for authentication and digital signing is available [here](https://github.com/web-eid/web-eid-authtoken-validation-java/tree/main/example).
+The .NET/C# version of the same example is available [here](https://github.com/web-eid/web-eid-authtoken-validation-dotnet/tree/main/example).
+The PHP version of the example application is available [here](https://github.com/web-eid/web-eid-authtoken-validation-php/tree/main/example).

 ## References